 First of all, it is a champagne breakfast.
 That’s right.
 You get to enjoy some champagne while eating your toast.
 Secondly, it is much quieter and offers a large amount of privacy.
 While Edge is more suitable for families and generally has a lively atmosphere, the Pacific Club Lounge is really quiet and peaceful.
 This can be really enjoyable if all you want is to have some breakfast in peace.
 Thirdly, the views.
 As mentioned earlier, the views are to die for.
 We will let the pictures speak for themselves.

 That’s not it.
 Over at Pacific Club Lounge, they do things differently.
 For instance, there are no egg stations at the Pacific Club Lounge.
 Instead, the staff will ask the type of egg dish you would like, which could be Eggs Benedict or some scrambled eggs.
 Let them know, and relax while the chefs whip up the dishes in the kitchen.
-Before long, you get a beautifully-plated dish at your table.
+Before long, you get a beautifully plated dish at your table.

 Obviously, we are not done.
 One simply cannot stop at savoury dishes.
 Order some french toast and pancakes, and wait.
 In no time, they will arrive at your table again.
 The best part of it all?
 They taste great!

 Now, picture this.
-As you are enjoying your breakfast consisting of some Eggs Benedict (first course only, of course), you sip some champagne, while looking at the sunrise (Probably squinting.
-It is the sunrise after all.) from beyond the Singapore Sports Hub.
+As you are enjoying your breakfast consisting of some Eggs Benedict (the first course only, of course), you sip some champagne, while looking at the sunrise (Probably squinting.
+It is the sunrise after all.) shine beyond the Singapore Sports Hub.
 This is the Pacific Club Lounge.
 This is why we decided to have breakfast at the Pacific Club Lounge.
 For sure, different people have different needs.
-While some enjoy calmness and some sunshine, others prefer a livelier atmosphere and a larger variety of food options.
+While some enjoy the calmness and some sunshine, others prefer a livelier atmosphere and a larger variety of food options.
 That is why as guests of the Pacific Skyline Suite, you get to choose where to have your breakfast!

 We thoroughly enjoyed our time at Pan Pacific Singapore and cannot wait to go back for another night's stay.
 We will probably book a different room this time and compare the difference between that and the Pacific Skyline Suite.
 Watch out for this space!